- 1 What Is Pickleball and How Do You Play It?

 Those of you looking for a bit of a wider coverage when it comes to pickleball practice and games might greatly appreciate this one.
 With a width of 5.5 inches, this one is a popular choice among those that are not beginners but still aren’t quite ready to take the game on a professional field.

 Featuring a graphite face, this paddle should provide a smooth hit – rotating the ball in a way that should provide you good accuracy.
-The honeycomb core will also help you in that regard, as it will further on provide you strength in all of your hits.
+The honeycomb core will also help you in that regard, as it will further provide you strength in all of your hits.
 When it comes to ball control, many players can agree that this paddle is quite superior.

 Aside from smooth ball control, the graphite face of this paddle also makes it quite lightweight.
 Not only does this increase your pop, but your speed and maneuverability as well.
-You should be able to get all the power that you need – all while maintaining the control.
+You should be able to get all the power that you need – all while maintaining control.

 - It handles very well throughout a game